-The PA Workers Compensation Act defines all benefits that are available to workers in Pennsylvania.
-It also includes and the conditions under which they are payable and the modes of payment Under this act, with some exceptions, workers comp is mandatory to provide for most employers.
+The PA Workers Compensation Act defines all available benefits to workers in Pennsylvania.
+It also includes the conditions under which they are payable and the modes of payment.
+Under this act, with some exceptions, workers' comp is mandatory to provide for most employers.

-Each state sets its maximum compensation rates based on state workers comp laws.
-Accordingly, Pennsylvania has seen a steady increase in rates over the last 5 years:
+Each state sets its maximum compensation rates based on state workers' comp laws.
+Accordingly, Pennsylvania has seen a steady increase in rates over the last five years:

 |Year||Max.
 Comp Rate||% Change in Rate|

-Workers comp rates over the last 5 years
+Workers comp rates over the last five years

 Benefits Payable Under PA Workers Compensation